24

 Marquis d'Alesme 2009 - made by the same owner as Labegorce and equally impressive.
 An enchanting sweetness of the fruit.
 93p.

 Pontet Canet 2009 - was real stuff!
-Extremely aromatic and intense with black sweet cherries, strong structure, excellent balance and stunning length.
+Extremely aromatic and intense with sweet black cherries, strong structure, excellent balance, and stunning length.
 Sophisticated and nuanced.
 As impressive as in March 2010.
 Awesome effort!
 96-97p.

-Smith Haut Lafitte red 2009 - had an intense nose with oak and black fruit, splendid depth and length, strong structure, meaty texture and smooth aftertaste.
+Smith Haut Lafitte red 2009 - had an intense nose with oak and black fruit, splendid depth and length, strong structure, meaty texture, and smooth aftertaste.
 Terrific effort for the vintage.
 Performed even better than in April 2010.
 92-93p.

 Talbot 2009 - was intense on the nose with blackberries, a good grip on the palate with nice fruit, round and nice aftertaste.
 Very nice wine.
 88+p.